RIGGING SOFTWARE

 What is rigging?

-Rigging in animation is the technique of applying a skeletal framework of “bones” to the underpinnings of either a 2D character or a 3D model.
-Each bone can be animated and affects its connected pieces in a hierarchy of movement.
+Rigging in animation is the technique of applying a skeletal framework of “bones” to the underpinnings of a 2D character or a 3D model.
+Each bone can be animated and affects connected pieces in a hierarchy of movement.
+This is achieved by using specialized rigging software.

 A game character is created using rigging, or skeletal animation.